 I’m afraid my bike will get stolen

 Find a bike that’s comfortable and roadworthy.
-If you plan on leaving it in an unsecure area, or are likely to pop to the shops on the way home, a bike that doesn’t attract too much attention will be ideal so leave out thoughts of a high-end road bike or a full-on full susser MTB.
-A folder such as a Brompton can usually be taken into your place of work if you really don’t want to leave it unattended.
+If you plan on leaving it in an unsecure area, or are likely to pop to the shops on the way home, a bike that doesn’t attract too much attention is ideal.
+Forget thoughts of a high-end road bike or a full-on full susser MTB.
+A folding bike such as a Brompton can usually be taken into your place of work if you don’t want to leave it unattended.

 I need to look smart for work

-Nowadays, there is a large range of cycle commuter clothing that can double up as trendy daywear if you wish.
-Ranges by Ted Baker, Levis, Paul Smith and many more cater to office workers and hipsters and even High Street chains such as Topman and River Island are also getting in on the act.
+Nowadays, there is a large range of cycle commuter clothing that can double up as trendy daywear.
+Ranges by Ted Baker, Levis, Paul Smith and many more cater to office workers and hipsters and even high street chains such as Topman and River Island are getting in on the act.

-Women can find great clothing through outlets such as Vulpine, Velovixen and Georgia in Dublin but much of the technical clothing on the rails of outdoor shops such as Cotswold Outdoor (don't forget Cycling UK members get 15% off) could be suitable too.
+Women can find great clothing through outlets such as Vulpine, Velovixen and Georgia in Dublin, but much of the technical clothing on the rails of outdoor shops such as Cotswold Outdoor could be suitable too – don’t forget Cycling UK members get 15% off.

 I’m not fit enough

 You don’t need to be that fit and regularly riding to work will soon improve your fitness anyway.
 And what else are you going to fit into a daily routine exercise-wise?
 Study after study has shown that we need at least some bouts of activity every week just to maintain a base fitness level.

 Although weather bulletins often talk about ‘bad driving conditions’, it doesn’t actually rain that much in many parts of the UK.
 If it rains, you will get wet when you leave your front door, whether it’s by bike or by any other means of transport.